VirgilSecurity/virgil-purekit-php/README.md

 Since the SDK is able to work simultaneously with two versions of user's records (`newRecord` and `oldRecord`), this will not affect the backend or users.
 This means, if a user logs into your system when you do the migration, the passw0rd SDK will verify his password without any problems because Passw0rd Service can work with both user's records (`newRecord` and `oldRecord`).

-Delete users's `oldRecords` from database after you finished migration.
+Delete `oldRecords` from database after you finished migration.

 **Step 4.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application